ababic/django-cogwheels/docs/source/deprecation/rename.rst

     # Replaced by BLOG_POSTS_UI_ICON.
 To be removed in 1.8:
     ICON_FOR_BLOG_POSTS = 'fa-newspaper'

-Next, we'll update the app's settings helper definition, so that it knows how to handle requests for both the old and new settings:
+Next, we'll update the settings helper definition for our app, to make it aware of the deprecation:

 .. code-block:: python
     :emphasize-lines: 9-13